This article was first published on May 22, 2017, and updated on Oct 13, 2017.

-While the recipient of the gift wasn't specified, Mr Gates made the majority of his donations to the Bill & Melinda Gates Foundation, the charity he and his wife use to direct their philanthropic efforts.
+While the recipient of the gift was not specified, Mr Gates has made the majority of his donations to the Bill & Melinda Gates Foundation, the charity he and his wife use to direct their philanthropic efforts.

 A$400 million to causes covering health, education and fighting modern slavery